 Both infectious and acute canine hepatitis can lead to some very severe - even life-threatening - symptoms for your dog.
-Our vets in the Pacific Northwest explain the causes, signs, possible treatment options and more for this disease.
+Our vets in Everett explain the causes, signs, possible treatment options and more for this disease.

 What is hepatitis in dogs?